07101994/DocWriter/README.md

 Desktop Editor for the ECMA XML Documentation.

-Currently the documentation it loads is hardcoded to /cvs/mt/ios-api-docs

 How to use it:
 --------------

 #1 Checkout your docs

-Checkout the documentation in /cvs/mt/ios-api-docs, or alternatively, edit the source code to point to your favorite location that contains ECMA docs.
+Checkout your documentation from Git.

 #2 Launch the App

+Start the application, you will be prompted to open a directory, select the toplevel for your docs, for example "/Users/miguel/git/ios-api-docs".

-Start the application, then select on the left side the node that you want to write documentation for.
+Then select on the left side the node that you want to write documentation for.
 Then click on the right side (or tab) to start editing the documentation.

 #3 Make Edits